greensopinion/greensopinion.github.io/index.md

 layout: page
 ---

-Welcome to Green's Opinion, a site by [David Green](about).
-Here are some of my projects:
+Welcome to Green's Opinion, where you can find out more about [David Green](about) and my projects.
+Here are some highlights:

 <div class="row">
   <div class="col-sm-6 col-md-6">